10 unmissable sights in Prague

 The Black Light Theatre of Prague is a mime theatre performance in the darkness.
 It is a speciality of the Czech Republic.

 Get a different perspective of the historic centre of Prague by taking a cruise on the Vltava River.
-Find out about the different cruises available.
+Find out about the different cruises available in Prague.